Sonat-Consulting/spacehex-clients/DEVELOPMENT.md

 Contains:
 * 2D line segments that must not be crossed.
 Crossing these means crashing.
-* The goal that must be reached in space, must be withing 5 game units from the position, and at less then 2.5 game units/s velocity.
+* The goal that must be reached in space, must be within 5 game units from the position, and at less then 2.5 game units/s velocity.
-* Constants in the game (gravity, lander acceleration, update delta)
+* Constants in the game (gravity, lander acceleration, update delta).
+Accelerations are in gameUnits/s^2.
 ```
 {
   "segments": [